-(5) Change-over to manual operating

-Change-over to manual operating is to comply with the following requirements:

-- (A) Main engines, boilers, electric generating sets and auxiliaries for main propulsion of the ship are to be so arranged as to be manually started, operated and controlled even in the event where automatic control devices become out of action. - (B) Automatic control devices are generally to be provided with provisions to stop manually the automatic function of these devices. - (C) The provisions specified in (B) are to be capable of stopping the automatic function of the automatic control devices, even where any part of the automatic control devices become out - (6) Cancellation of remote control function

-For remote control devices, the function of remote control is to be capable of being manually cancelled.

-(7) Indication of control locations [See Guidance]
+- (5) Change-over to manual operating - Change-over to manual operating is to comply with the following requirements: - (A) Main propulsion machinery or controllable pitch propellers, boilers, electric generating sets and auxiliaries for main propulsion of the ship are to be so arranged as to be manually started, operated and controlled even in the event where automatic control devices become out of action.
+(2025) - (B) Automatic control devices are generally to be provided with provisions to stop manually the automatic function of these devices. - (C) The provisions specified in (B) are to be capable of stopping the automatic function of the automatic control devices, even where any part of the automatic control devices become out of action. - (6) Cancellation of remote control function - For remote control devices, the function of remote control is to be capable of being manually cancelled. - (7) Indication of control locations [See Guidance]